cloudmesh-community/book/chapters/cloud/chameleon/warning.md

 > to your computer and if a password less key is stolen easy access to
 > other systems can be achieved.
 Instead you must use whenever
 > possible passphrases and use ssh agent and ssh add!
 The same
-> bets-practice security rules that you use on your laptop must apply
+> best-practice security rules that you use on your laptop must apply
 > on resources that you place in a cloud!

 To show you this insecue practice, we quote from their